noahehall/theBookOfNoah/0current/apidesign.md

       - pretty print unless in unless in prod prod
     - effectively use HTTP status codes
     - define a consumable error payload

+  - versioning
+    - have a predictable and publicly available versioning scheme and update schedule
+    - version via the URL (lol1)
+    - version via HEADER fields (lol2)

   - features
     - HATEOAS
       - implement it (lol1)